Edvid/New-World-Dedicated-Stat-Program/README.md

   + Set the religion represented at government to the _one_ religion that best represents the entire nation (majority or only one)
   + Set flag if any are specified

-### Nation splitting
+### Nation splitting / Renaming / Deletion

-If a nation is split or renamed, check with trades if updates should happen there too.
+When a nation's name changes, or is removed from the game for whatever reason, rememeber the following

-When creating a new nation, remember to specify its culture and primary culture accordingly.
-Religion will be pagan by default and can therefore be ignored.
++ check with all trades the old nation was involved in, if changes should happen there too.
+Deletion or change in the involved nations is an option.

 ## Syntax of the 'change commands' text file